ybowdotio/inthebeginning-wiki/lesson-01.md

   <div class="mt-10 p-6 bg-gray-500/10 rounded-xl text-lg">
     <p class="font-bold leading-tight">Discussion:</p>
     <p class="mt-2">
       How far back can you go in your family?
 Can you name your great-grandparents?
-What about your great-great-grandparents?
+What about your great-great-great-great grandparents?
 Does anyone know a story about an ancestor that far back?
     </p>
   </div>